makeevolution/notes/python/python.md

     """
     id_to_abort = 10
     request = request_factory.get(rest_framework.reverse.reverse("myobject-abort", args=[id_to_abort]))  # Get the request object as a WSGIRequest object
+    # Note if you don't specify any args, you will get a
     assert request.path == f"/api/my-object/{id_to_abort}/abort/"  # assuming you register in urls.py as router.register("my-object", MyObjectViewSet)
     request = rest_framework.views.APIView().initialize_request(request)  # Change the WSGIRequest object to Django's RestFramework Request object response = MyObjectViewSet().abort(request, id_to_abort)  # Call your viewset method with appropriate args